pengfei99/doc_center/docs/hadoop/kerberos_integration/Integrate_kerberos_in_debian_server.md

         Etype (skey, tkt): aes256-cts-hmac-sha1-96, aes256-cts-hmac-sha1-96
         Addresses: 192.168.1.100
 ```
-A kerberos ticket has the below properites:
+A kerberos ticket has the below properties:

  - Ticket cache: Location of the ticket.
  - Default principal: Your Kerberos identity (user@EXAMPLE.COM).